petebachant/petebachant.github.io/_posts/2024-12-06-failed-to-repro.markdown

 and attempt to maximize the value they can deliver.
-The "product" of a given research project could be a simple formula for hand calculations, but these days the more valuable products will likely be datasets and software.
+The "product" of a given research project could be a simple formula for hand calculations, but these days the valuable products will likely include datasets and software.

 Publishing a paper with an "in-house" code may be good for